 Alfauir is a very pretty village just 10 minutes drive to Gandia City with plenty of history and paces to visit and explore.
 Photo of town hall below.

 Alfauir is along the CV60 from Gandia to L'Olleria and one of the first villages opposite Rotova.
-Rotova is within walking distance so if you fancy a change of scenery then visit the neighbouring town.
+Rotova is within walking distance, just a stroll away.

 Alfauir has the the following amenties: Supermarket, Butchers, Bakers, Chemist, Doctors, Vet, Auditorium, Social centre, Municipal Swimming Pool, Bars, Church, Town Hall, Tobaconist, Hairdressers and most of all some fabulous walks.
 A great place for families, couples and singles.